Q: Are you ready to ride the new BIKETOWN ebikes?

 A: The annual membership is still just $99, but there’s also a $0.10/minute fee (discounted for members from $0.20/minute) while you’re riding (to help offset the increased costs of operating ebikes).

 If you don’t want an annual membership, you’ll pay $1 to unlock the bike and $0.20/minute while you’re riding.
-We will no longer have the Month-to-Month plan.
+We no longer have the Month-to-Month plan.

-Q: Will there be a new app?
+Q: Is there a new app?

 NOTE: If you do not already have a Lyft account, you will have to re-register in the BIKETOWN app in order to ride the ebikes.
 If you do have a Lyft account currently and the phone number in your Lyft account matches the phone number in your current BIKETOWN account, your account information will automatically be populated into the new BIKETOWN app and you'll be able to ride right away.

 Q: Do the new bikes have locks on them?